State Great Khural

-The State Great Khural is the unicameral parliament of Mongolia.
-It is located in the Government Palace.
+The State Great Khural is the unicameral parliament of Mongolia, located in the Government Palace in the capital Ulaanbaatar.
+Elections to the State Great Khural are held every four years, the latest election was held in June 2024.

+The State Great Khural currently consists of 126 seats, 78 of which were elected by multiple non-transferable vote in multi-member constituencies whilst the other 48 were elected by closed list proportional representation.
+Prior to the 2023 constitutional amendment, the State Great Khural was made up of 76 seats, all elected by plurality block voting.

+After the ratification of the 1992 Constitution, which abolished the bicameral People's Great Khural and the State Baga Khural, an unicameral parliament was established and first convened on 20 July 1992.

 History

 1914–1919

 Tögs-Ochiryn Namnansüren became the chairman of the State Great Khural in February 1914, and served until his death in April 1919.

 1924–1960

 The first Ulsyn Ikh Khural was called to session in November 1924.
 This body was the legislature of the Mongolian People's Republic.
 It delegated much of its powers to an executive committee, the Ulsyn Baga Khural (Little Khural).
 The Great Khural held nine sessions between November 1924 and February 1949.
 Following electoral reforms in 1951, the numbering of its sessions began again.
 The first was held in July 1951 and the third in July 1957.

 1960–1992

-In 1960 a new constitution was adopted and the body was renamed the "People's Great Khural" (Ардын Их Хурал, Ardyn Ikh Khural), but the sessions were not renumbered.
+In 1960, a new constitution was adopted and the body was renamed the "People's Great Khural" (Ардын Их Хурал, Ardyn Ikh Khural), but the sessions were not renumbered.
 The fourth took place in July 1960 and the last in September 1992.
 In Russian and Mongolian historiography, the term "People's Great Khural" is frequently extended back to refer to the 1924–60 Khural to distinguish it from the post-1992 State Great Khural.